Verdi: How Berlin boss prevents rules against nepotism - Breaking Latest News

 At the end of February, Andrea Kühnemann rose to become one of the most powerful women in Germany’s second largest trade union.
 On February 24th and 25th it was presented at a conference of delegates with a clear result to the Verdi boss elected by Berlin-Brandenburg.
 The capital has a special position with Verdi, it is the largest union district in Germany.
 With Brandenburg, the state district has more than 150,000 members.

-As harmonious as the election took place, the allegations of what is said to have happened on the sidelines of the conference are now harsh: According to research by Business Insider, Kühnemann put pressure on a Verdi member to prevent the introduction of rules against nepotism, about the should also be voted on at the conference.
+As harmonious as the election took place, the allegations of what happened on the sidelines of the conference are just as harsh: According to research by Business Insider, Kühnemann put pressure on a Verdi member to prevent the introduction of rules against nepotism, about which should also be voted on at the conference.
 Business Insider revealed about two weeks before the conference that how family members were provided with coveted posts by Verdi functionaries from the state district.
 Especially explosive for Kühnemann, because the revelation also affected her own brother-in-law, who now works directly for Kühnemann as a union secretary.